alejoacosta74/eth-to-btc-proxy/README.md

-# eth to qtum signature conversion proxy
+# `qproxy`: An eth to qtum signature conversion proxy

 `qproxy` is a proxy server that converts a signed Ethereum transaction to a Qtum (Bitcoin) signed transaction and sends it to the Qtum node for broadcasting.